For the FITs | Cardiology in the Post COVID-19 Era: Less Essential Than Before?

 Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Novel Agents, Statins, Acute Heart Failure

-Keywords: ACC Publications, Cardiology Magazine, COVID-19, Internship and Residency, Fellowships and Scholarships, Pandemics, Point-of-Care Systems, Respiratory Distress Syndrome, Adult, Respiratory Distress Syndrome, Adult, Hydroxychloroquine, Atrial Fibrillation, Reading, Cardiovascular Diseases, Patient Preference, Diabetic Ketoacidosis, Troponin, New York City, Outpatients, severe acute respiratory syndrome coronavirus 2, Percutaneous Coronary Intervention, Cardiology, Arrhythmias, Cardiac, Anti-Arrhythmia Agents, Tachycardia, Ventricular, Defibrillators, Heart Failure, Cardiology, Patient Care, Morbidity, Respiration Disorders, Health Personnel
+Keywords: ACC Publications, Cardiology Magazine, COVID-19, Internship and Residency, Fellowships and Scholarships, Pandemics, Point-of-Care Systems, Respiratory Distress Syndrome, Respiratory Distress Syndrome, Hydroxychloroquine, Atrial Fibrillation, Reading, Cardiovascular Diseases, Patient Preference, Diabetic Ketoacidosis, Troponin, New York City, Outpatients, severe acute respiratory syndrome coronavirus 2, Percutaneous Coronary Intervention, Cardiology, Arrhythmias, Cardiac, Anti-Arrhythmia Agents, Tachycardia, Ventricular, Defibrillators, Heart Failure, Cardiology, Patient Care, Morbidity, Respiration Disorders, Health Personnel

 < Back to Listings